adericbourg/proto-poll/README.md

-proto-poll
+Proto Poll
 ==========

 Proto Poll is a free poll system.
+It is released under the GNU GPL3 (see *LICENCE*).